-Grace and Thomas’ intimate wedding at the Copper Beech Inn was a beautiful day full of simple details that highlighted the importance of their love for each other and their families.
+Grace and Thomas’ intimate Copper Beech Inn wedding was a beautiful day full of simple details that highlighted the importance of their love for each other and their families.
 This wedding venue is PERFECT for couples who want a small wedding with just immediate family, and the Copper Beech Inn is located just outside Essex, CT.

 Like a lot of my intimate wedding couples, Grace and Thomas said to me when we first met that the number one focus for their wedding day was spending quality time with their families and the few select friends they had invited.
 In total their wedding was no more than 30 people including themselves.

 The Copper Beech Inn is a special kind of venue because all of its rooms are unique and the Inn is spread out across multiple buildings on a few forested acres.
 Thomas was getting ready with his family in a room in one building while Grace was preparing with her family in another building.